 Windows are hugely important – in terms of both fashion and function.
 Because of this, windows are something buyers always pay attention to.
-If you want to increase (or even just maintain) the value of your home you’ll want to make sure your windows are up to par.
+If you want to increase (or even just maintain) the value of your home you’ll want to check out these window tips.

 - On average, windows make up approximately 15% of a home’s wall space.